-I would discover, as we made our way to the exhibition – but not before Juan took me to buy some boots.
-I had realized that I would need very warm boots before getting onto the plane at the JKIA, but had reasoned I would buy a pair at some point on arrival in Denmark.
+I would discover, as we made our way to the exhibition – but not before Juan took me to buy boots.
+I had realized that I would need very warm boots before getting onto the plane at the JKIA.
+But had reasoned I would buy a pair at some point on arrival in Denmark.
 But now, I had to get them immediately, or my feet in my light shoes would turn into ice blocks.

 The country of milk, cheese and pork

-Denmark is the smallest of the Scandinavian countries – the others are Sweden and Norway – with a population of about 5.5 million.
-Its total land area is 16,639 square miles, about 13.5 times smaller than Kenya’s 224,081 sq miles, a country that we literally drove through from one end to the other during my
+Denmark is the smallest of the Scandinavian countries with a population of about 5.5 million.
+Its total land area is 16,639 square miles, about 13.5 times smaller than Kenya’s 224,081 sq miles.
+A country that we literally drove through from one end to the other during my seven-day visit.

-I had been invited by J.N Jorenku, the company that manufactures Staldren (a product for animal hygiene and health safety) to attend the NutriFair 2013, a specialised agricultural trade fair for suppliers and manufacturers of solutions for feed, animal welfare and indoor mechanisation in livestock production, which was held at Federicia, near Billund.
+I had been invited by J.N Jorenku.
+The company that manufactures Staldren (a product for animal hygiene and health safety) to attend the NutriFair 2013.
+A specialised agricultural trade fair for suppliers and manufacturers of solutions for feed, animal welfare and indoor mechanisation in livestock production, which was held at Fredericia, near Billund.